 - a wound that isn’t healing

-Your doctor will drain or debride the wound and often prescribe an antibiotic if infection from bacteria develops.
+Your doctor will drain or debride the wound and often prescribe an antibiotic if bacterial infection develops.
 In serious cases, you may need surgery to remove infected tissue and sometimes the surrounding tissue as well.

 Conditions that can develop from an open wound include:

 - Lockjaw.
 This condition is caused by an infection from the bacteria that cause tetanus.
 It can cause muscle contractions in your jaw and neck.

-- A necrotizing soft tissue infection (gas gangrene) can develop.
-This is a severe infection caused by a variety of bacteria including Clostridium and Streptococcus that can lead to tissue loss and sepsis (a systemic infection).
+- Necrotizing fasciitis.
+This is a severe soft tissue infection caused by a variety of bacteria including Clostridium and Streptococcus that can lead to tissue loss and sepsis.